torenware/vite-go/README.md

 ```

+You should check that the glue (`$vue` in our example) is actually defined as I do here, since it will be nil unless you inject it into your template.

 The sample program in `examples/sample-program` has much more detail, and actually runs.

 ## Caveats

-This code is a proof of concept, and while it works in my sample application, it may not work for you :-) I've posted the code so people can see it, and kick the tires on it.
+This code is a proof of concept, and is relatively new; in particular, there may be some configurations you can use in `vite.config.js` that won't work as I expect.
+If so: [please open an issue on Github](https://github.com/torenware/vite-go/issues).
+I've posted the code so people can see it, and try things out.
 I think you'll find it useful.

 Copyright © 2022 Rob Thorne